yaoxkkkkk/SNVcalling/README.md

 ## What to output

-- Basic set of SNP and INDEL (filtered with missingrate < 0.9 and MAF > 0.0005)
+- SNV Basic set (missingrate < 0.6 and MAF > 0.005) and core set (missingrate < 0.8 and MAF > 0.05)
-- Core set of SNP (filtered with missingrate < 0.9 and MAF > 0.05, could be used for [population structure analysis](https://github.com/yaoxkkkkk/Population-structure-analysis-pipeline))
+- SNP core set (no missing and MAF > 0.05, could be used for [population structure analysis](https://github.com/yaoxkkkkk/Population-structure-analysis-pipeline))

 ## Usage